yu132563/Path-Correlated-Travel-Time-Discrepancy-and-Joint-Observation-System-Design/README.md

 ## Run the quick tests

+Two levels of testing are available.

+### Fast, data-free checks

-The quick tests do not start the full optimization workflow or generate large output files.
+These tests do not start the full optimization workflow or require a velocity file.
 They import the main module and check:

 - expected workflow entry points;
 - travel-time calculation on a small 2D grid;